 And it was not appreciated because it was not brief.

-I was I was expanding on the color-coded.
+I was expanding on the color coded.

-Well, those are the kind of things that uh that we had to do.
+Well, those are the kind of things that uh, that we had to do.

 No, we are getting rid of the color-coded system.